Study Focus

 A Pomodoro timer protects the session.
 It doesn't protect the break.
 The five minutes between sessions is exactly when a "quick check" turns into losing the next session too.

 Fella blocks the apps you choose all day, not just during a timer.
-That covers the study block and the break after it, with one 5-minute emergency unlock per day if something genuinely needs your attention.
+That covers the study block and the break after it, with one 5-minute emergency unlock per session if something genuinely needs your attention.

 Studying and app blocking FAQ